fededevi/Hyperion/README.txt

 Hyperion
 ========

-Unity RTS same with modular ships and weapons
+Unity RTS same with modular units and lots of weapons & explosions :)